n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 The SQL Agent uses a SQL database as a data source.
 The agent builds a SQL query based on the natural language query in the prompt.

+!!! note "Postgres and MySQL Agents"
+    If you are using Postgres or MySQL this doesn't support the tunnel options you can set in the credential.

 ### Data Source